 This function is used to read the contents of memory or a watch-expression through software emulation by briefly halting the program.
+(The pseudo-RRM function)

 The following area can be read by the RAM monitor function.

 Caution If CPU status shifts to the standby mode (HALT/STOP/IDLE) mode, a monitor time-out error will occur.